Chevron lobbies U.S. officials on Myanmar as sanctions pressure rises

 The company has been disclosing payments to the government of Myanmar via the Extractive Industries Transparency Initiative (EITI), a global initiative to increase transparency in international business.
 According to EITI data, Chevron paid around $50 million to Myanmar between 2014 and 2018.

-Human rights group have been urging international oil companies, including Chevron, Total (TOTF.PA), Woodside Petroleum (WPL.AX) and others, to cut their ties to Myanmar after the military ousted the elected government of veteran democracy champion Aung San Suu Kyi on Feb.
+Human rights group have been urging international oil companies, including Chevron, Total, Woodside Petroleum and others, to cut their ties to Myanmar after the military ousted the elected government of veteran democracy champion Aung San Suu Kyi on Feb.
 1, detaining her and cracking down on protests.
 More than 750 people have been killed since.

 The United Nations human rights investigator, meanwhile, has called for coordinated international sanctions on Myanmar’s state oil and gas company MOGE, which is a partner in Yadana and the country’s other assets, to choke revenue to the junta.
 That could force companies like Chevron to step away from their holdings there.